 2. Set a monthly spending budget.
 If you plan to use your credit card on a regular basis, give yourself a monthly spending budget.
 Without a budget, you’re likely to use your credit card for any and every purchase.
 This can create future financial problems, as frivolous spending can trigger excess debt.
 The more debt you have, the harder it becomes to qualify for home loans and auto loans, which may become necessary as your family grows.
 Take heed of what you spend every month – whether you’re managing your money overseas or on the internet.

 3. Pay off your balance in full every month.
 Not only should you give yourself a modest spending limit, get into a habit of paying off your credit card balance every month.
 This approach forces you to charge only what you can afford.
 This takes discipline, and you and your children may not always get the things you want.
 But in the end, paying off your balance in full alleviates consumer debt, plus you avoid interest charges.
+If you’ve already racked up some debt with your credit cards, there are credit card consolidation loans that available that can make monthly payments a little more manageable.

 4. Don’t pay late.
 No matter what – never pay your credit card late and never skip a payment.
 Both have costly consequences.
 Paying your credit card bill as little as one day after the due date can result in a $35 late fee.
 And if you’re more than 30 days past due, your credit card company will report the delinquency to the credit bureaus.
 This can bring on a lower credit score and impact your ability to qualify for other types of financing.